Menu Close

 - The days destination: the small town of Penalva do Castelo with a view on the Dão valley and interesting architecture.

 The path on day 2 leads through one of the most quiet and undisturbed parts of the Dão valley.
-A day where you will be alone with wildlife and can have an uninterrupted experience of nature with all your senses.
-If you are lucky you might spot an Otter or a group of Bee Eaters!
+A day where we will be alone with wildlife and the senses can have an uninterrupted experience of nature.
+If we are lucky we might spot an Otter or a group of Bee Eaters!
+Close to the river we will come across remnants of human activity such as abandoned orchards and water channels leading to old mills.
+Shortly before our lunchbreak we will pass a beautiful vista point form where we can see the rich patchwork forest and agricultural landscape including one of the best protected oak woodlands in the Dão valley.
+This is at the point where the Ribeira de Carapito (tributary) flows into the Dão.

 Day 3: Penalva do Castelo – Moinhos do Dão, 19 km